 In the words of the Holy Father, “The basic mission of a University is a continuous quest for truth through its research, and the preservation and communication of knowledge for the good of society.
 A Catholic University participates in this mission with its own specific characteristics and purposes” (Ex Corde Ecclesiae, 30).

-Catholic Distance University’s Institutional Outcomes are valued traits cultivated within the CDU learning community that serve as desired outcomes across all degree and non-degree programs:
+Catholic Distance University’s Institutional goals are valued traits cultivated within the CDU learning community that serve as desired goals across all degree and non-degree programs:

 - Lifelong Formation

 - Collaboration for the Common Good

 - –value lifelong formation for service and leadership in the Church and Society.
 To this end CDU is committed to a comprehensive curriculum that enriches every academic level by promoting the integral growth of its students and providing an awareness of the richness of Gospel principles and the living Tradition of the Church.
 Lifelong formation instills a capacity for promoting an understanding of the lay vocation and equips Church leaders to give witness to the faith in the world (cf. Ex Corde Ecclesiae, 20).
 (Lifelong Formation)